enblacar/SCpubr-book/docs/03-DimPlots.md

 <p class="caption">(\#fig:unnamed-chunk-18)Seurat DimPlot highlighting cells.</p>
 </div>

 To achieve a similar effect in `SCpubr::do_DimPlot()`, we can use the same parameter `cells.highlight`.
-Also, we can change the color of the highligted cells by providing single color to `colors.use`:
+Also, we can change the color of the highligted cells by providing single color to `colors.use` and the color of the not selected cells with `na.value`:

 ```r